USS Estes: 1960s

 It returned to San Diego in August, and through 1962 operated along the west coast, twice visiting the Pacific Northwest.

-Estes was deployed to South Vietnam between June to October 1965, August 1966 to January 1967, February to July 1968 and, finally, from August to September 1969.
+Estes was deployed to South Vietnam between June and October 1965, August 1966 to January 1967, February to July 1968 and, finally, from August to September 1969.
 It received the Meritorious Unit Commendation for operations in Vietnam in January 1967.
 The USS Estes Commanding Officer was Captain Edward Rogers.
 The XO was CDR Gus Cheatham, and Navigator LCDR Edward McCarthy.

 On 31 October 1969, Estes was decommissioned for the final time.